PRProd/HA-Firemote/README.md

 ## How to use
 1. On any dashboard, click the +ADD CARD button
 1. Search by cards for "Firemote Card" and click on it
-1. Under the Entity dropdown, a list of your Android TV integration entities will appear.
+1. Under the Entity dropdown, a list of your Android Debug Bridge integration entities will appear.
 Select the one you wish to control.
-1. Under Device Family, choose "Amazon Fire" or "NVIDIA Shield"
+1. Under Device Family, choose "Amazon Fire", "NVIDIA Shield", or "Xiaomi"
 1. Under Device Type, select the device model that you own.
 (Which [Amazon Fire](https://developer.amazon.com/docs/fire-tv/device-specifications.html) or [NVIDIA Shield](https://www.nvidia.com/en-us/shield/)  device do I own?)
 1. Make any other optional changes to your card, then click "SAVE"